HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/reflection.md

 > `YukiHookAPI` encapsulates a set of reflection API with near-zero reflection writing for developers, which can almost completely replace the usage of reflection API in Java.

-The core part of this functionality has been decoupled into the [YukiReflection](https://github.com/fankes/YukiReflection) project, which can be used independently in any Android project.
+The core part of this functionality has been decoupled into the [YukiReflection](https://github.com/fankes/YukiReflection) project, which can be used independently in any Java or Android project.

 Now `YukiReflection` is integrated into `YukiHookAPI` as a core dependency.